Raj-Lee-Code/web102_prework/README.md

 The following **optional** features are implemented:

-* [X] Included links at top of the page to improve naviagtion to "Stats" and "Our Games" sections.
+* [X] Included links at top of the page to improve navigation to "Stats" and "Our Games" sections.
 Also included a "Top" button on bottom right of page to quickly have the user return to the top of the page.

 ## Video Walkthrough